ministryofjustice/security-guidance/docs/security-log-collection-maturity-tiers.md

 ## Baseline

 The baseline tier is the generally minimum expected for event types.
 It includes data that should be generated, recorded, and forwarded for onward analysis.
-It applies to all of the MOJ systems.
+It applies to all of the MoJ systems.
 In most cases, this requirement may be met through the underlying platform\(s\) on which the systems are built.

 This tier covers the broad spectrum of events that can reasonably be used to detect compromise.
 It allows the defensive cyber team to respond appropriately before significant impact.